madcoda9000/dotnet-cookie-based-identity/README.md

 Everyone knows, if you start a new project you've to implement core things like: Authentication, Authorization, User management, Roles management, Logging, Errorhandling etc...

 I was tired of doing so and created this boilerplate.
-I was isnpired by this Article [ASP.NET Core: From Beginner to advanced](https://burakneis.com/asp-net-core-identity/)
+I was inspired by this Article [ASP.NET Core: From Beginner to advanced](https://burakneis.com/asp-net-core-identity/)

 This boilerplate provides the following features: